ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    <h2>Forecast for Jackson County</h2>
    <p>
       <div style="font-size:120%">
-         <h3>Tonight</h3>A slight chance of snow after 3am.
+         <h3>Tonight</h3>A chance of snow after 3am.
 Partly cloudy.
 Low around 28, with temperatures rising to around 35 overnight.
 South southwest
-         wind 8 to 13 mph, with gusts as high as 23 mph.
-Chance of precipitation is 20%.<br></div>
+         wind 7 to 13 mph, with gusts as high as 23 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">
-         <h3>Wednesday</h3>Partly sunny.
+         <h3>Wednesday</h3>A chance of rain before 7am.
+Partly sunny.
 High near 47, with temperatures falling to around 44 in the afternoon.
-Southwest wind 6 to 14 mph, with gusts
+Southwest
-         as high as 23 mph.<br></div>
+         wind 6 to 14 mph, with gusts as high as 23 mph.
+Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">